The Osaka Cold Brew Dripper Tutorial

 #3 Measure out Water and Ice

 The top chamber will hold a mixture of ice and water.
-There are two things that go wrong here.
+Two things can go wrong here.
 If you use too much ice, the brew can’t finish until the ice is melted.
-You don’t want to be staring at a chamber of ice for an hour or more waiting for it to melt.
+You don’t want to be staring at a chamber of ice for an hour or more, waiting for it to melt.

 On the other hand, if you don’t use enough ice and the finished product isn’t cold, you can always add ice later.
-Not ideal either, but not a problem.
-The perfect outcome is all the ice melts and the finished coffee is cold.
+It’s not ideal either, but it’s not a problem.
+The perfect outcome is that all the ice melts and the finished coffee is cold.

 What is a good ratio?
-It depends on if you the water you use is already cold and how warm the room is where you are brewing.
+It depends on whether the water you use is already cold and how warm the room where you are brewing is.
 For a cool office with chilled water, you won’t need any ice at all.
-For a warm kitchen using room temperature water, start with 40% of the water weight as ice.
+For a warm kitchen using room-temperature water, start with 40% of the water weight as ice.

-Weigh out 42 grams of ice and place it into the top chamber.
-Also, weigh out 378 grams of cold water into something you can use to pour.
+Weigh 42 grams of ice and place it in the top chamber.
+Also, weigh 378 grams of cold water into something you can use to pour.

 No scale?

-If you do not have a scale, you can still make the coffee.
+You can still make the coffee if you do not have a scale.
 Fill the filter with ground coffee until almost the top.
 Then in the top chamber fill it to the line with cold water and ice.
 Unless the brewing environment is warm, use very little ice.
 Just a few cubes.
 If you use this as a starting point, you can adjust in subsequent brews to make the coffee stronger or weaker to your liking.

 #4 Wet the Ground Coffee

-You will not start brewing directly onto the dry ground coffee.
+You will not start brewing directly on the dry ground coffee.
 Before placing the top chamber above the filter, gently pour just enough water over the coffee to wet the beans.
-You will be pouring from the container holding the cold water.
+You will be pouring cold water from the container.

-By wetting the beans you are making sure that all the grounds make contact with water.
-If you don’t wet the beans, the water drops can tunnel straight down leaving the coffee around the top edges dry.
+By wetting the beans, you ensure that all the grounds contact water.
+If you don’t wet the beans, the water drops can tunnel straight down, leaving the coffee around the top edges dry.
 This means your coffee could taste weak.

 #5 Commence Dripping

-Now that the coffee grounds have been soaked, place the top chamber on top of the brewer.
-Add the remaining cold water onto the ice.
-Place the lid on top of this chamber.
+Now that the coffee grounds have been soaked, place the top chamber on the brewer.
+Add the remaining cold water to the ice, and place the lid on top of this chamber.

 At this point, you will dial in the dripper.
 By turning the handle, you can control the flow of coffee into the bottom chamber.
-Osaka recommends aiming for 2 drops every 3 seconds.
+Osaka recommends aiming for two drops every 3 seconds.

 #6 Adjust Dripper After 60-90 Minutes

 As the water weight in the top chamber drops, so will the flow rate.
-After about 60-90 minutes, adjust the flow to bring the dripper back to 2 drops every 3 seconds.
+After about 60-90 minutes, adjust the flow to bring the dripper back to two drops every 3 seconds.

 #7 Serve and Enjoy

-When the last drop of water has left the top chamber and passed through the coffee, the brew is complete.
+The brew is complete when the last drop of water has left the top chamber and passed through the coffee.
 Remove the top and middle chambers.
 Pour and enjoy.
-If it is not cold enough, you can either add ice or place it in the refrigerator.
+If it is not cold enough, add ice or place it in the refrigerator.
 If it is too strong, you can add more cold water.
 And if it is too weak, you can try again with more coffee, less water, or a little finer grind.

 #8 Clean Up

 The clean-up is super simple.
 Empty the grounds into a compost bin or garden.
 Rinse all the parts and set them aside to dry.
-The Osaka Cold Brew Dripper is dishwasher safe.
-Other drippers may or may not be.
+The Osaka Cold Brew Dripper is dishwasher safe, but other drippers may or may not be.
 Check first.

 Troubleshooting

-If you find your coffee tastes weak and you can see the drips have made a tunnel directly into the center of the beans, there is a fix.
+If your coffee tastes weak and you can see the drips have made a tunnel directly into the center of the beans, there is a fix.
 Place the second filter on top of the ground coffee just after you wet the grounds in Step #4.
 This will diffuse the water evenly across the beans.
-For most of my brews I did not need to do this trick, but when the coffee I used was older or darker, having the second filter on top evened out the water flow through the ground coffee.
+I did not need to do this trick for most of my brews, but when the coffee I used was older or darker, having the second filter on top evened out the water flow through the ground coffee.
 No more tunnel.

 Not for Everyone

-The Cold Dripper is not going to be the ideal coffee brewer for everyone.
+The Cold Dripper is not the ideal coffee brewer for everyone.
 It has a very long brew cycle.
-However, I do think it would be perfect for someone with a desk job.
+However, I think it would be perfect for someone with a desk job.
 Come into work with a hot coffee and then set up the dripper.
-Then a few hours later, you have your next delicious coffee waiting for you.
+A few hours later, you have your next delicious coffee waiting for you.
 No electricity is required.

-In my article The Quest for Good Coffee in the Office, I told the story about how my office had a strict policy against bringing in any electrical appliances.
-So I had to break rules.
+In my article The Quest for Good Coffee in the Office, I told the tale of how my office had a strict policy against bringing in any electrical appliances, so I had to break the rules.
 What I didn’t cover in the article was my rebel coffee lab was eventually shut down.
-With the Cold Dripper, I could have had great coffee without resorting to breaking any rules.
+With the Cold Dripper, I could have had great coffee without breaking any rules.

 Resources